- Business and Employment»

 Ultimately, it will be more cost-effective to outsource the HR Investigations role, and this will inspire greater employee confidence in the entire decision-making system.

-Change #3 - Employees Will Increasingly Look at Interpersonal Treatment
+#3 Employees Will Increasingly Focus on Interpersonal Treatment

-Just as the nation has long side-stepped a real conversation about race, so too have American companies.
-It's seen as too delicate, too potentially explosive a topic.
+Just as our nation has long side-stepped a real conversation about race, so too have American companies.
+It's seen as too delicate and too potentially explosive a topic.

-However, employers will need to be able to articulate where they stand on the issue of race and inclusiveness, and they'll have to be able to back up their words with consistent deeds.
+However, employers will need to be able to articulate where they stand on the issue of race and inclusiveness.
+They will must also be prepared to back up their words with consistent action.